ProAgileAB/agile-team-development/guides/A-Team-Development-Framework.md

 ## Design of Team
 <img src="images/design-of-team.png">

-This is also one of the top aspect to consider when trying to create the conditions for team performance.
+This is also one of the top aspects to consider when trying to create the conditions for team performance.

 ### Behavioural Styles

 Perhaps one of the most popular beliefs about teams is that considering personalities or behavioural styles of team members are useful when designing and developing teams.
 There seems to be no evidence of this belief.
 Google in their Aristotle study examined this and found the mix of personalities to have no impact on team performance.
 Richard Hackman debunks this belief also.
 His work emphasizes that with the right conditions, a team will able to work through difficulties caused individual differences.
 Not to mention that most common tools to work with personality styles actually have little more predictive power than horoscopes.
-But no need to get into that, since the framework covered here has actual scientific backing and it does not rely on any tools to classify personalities.
+But no need to get into that since the framework covered here has actual scientific backing and it does not rely on any tools to classify personalities.

 What matters then when you design a team?
 Let’s have a look at what the research says in the following sections!

 ### Team Size and Clear Boundaries

 Let’s say that you have some really interesting but very challenging work coming up.
 You have created a plan as a team, and you notice that as you are about to get started you feel energized and that you were actually looking forward to it.
-A week into the project one of you teammates is suddenly missing and you find out he is taking a month off at the Bahamas and it seems that chances of meeting your goals are now close to zero.
+A week into the project one of your teammates is suddenly missing and you find out he is taking a month off at the Bahamas and it seems that chances of meeting your goals are now close to zero.
 Most people will have a very hard time to keep contributing at their fullest potential in a situation like that.
 Why would you give it your best shot when the people that are jointly responsible clearly does not?

 Indeed, as pointed out by Christopher Avery[5]: The motivation of a complete team is usually set by the least invested/motivated team member.
 The least inspired person tends to drag everyone else down to the same low level of engagement.
 Hackman also mentions the related phenomena of “Social Loafing”, someone “free riding” along and not contributing their share of the work.